EmuDeck/emudeck.github.io/docs/known-issues/steamos/index.md

 ## DuckStation - audio not working - September 16th, 2023

-Sound is currently not working in the September 16th update of DuckStation.
-To fix this issue, you will need to downgrade to the August 12th version of DuckStation.
-This version is also the last known version with working RetroAchievements.

-**How to Downgrade Versions**

-1. In Desktop Mode, open `Konsole`
-2. Enter:
-    * `flatpak update --commit=ec6989adcad90287cb19c355627bc75f88fba690be62c4fe01f7d41653555dfd org.duckstation.DuckStation`
-        * If the above does not work, enter:
-            * `sudo flatpak update --commit=ec6989adcad90287cb19c355627bc75f88fba690be62c4fe01f7d41653555dfd org.duckstation.DuckStation`
-3. Wait a few moments, DuckStation will be downgraded to the August 12th version
+The September 16th update of the DuckStation Flatpak did not have working audio.
+If you have not updated DuckStation in a while and the emulator does not have sound, you will need to open Discover in Desktop Mode and update DuckStation.
+RetroAcheivements will also fully work on the latest versions of DuckStation.

 ***